-Table 7 presents the predicted noise levels from 88 turbines (with a hub height of 200 m and sound power level of 111.6 dB(A)).
+Table 7 presents the predicted noise levels from 36 turbines (with a hub height of 150 m and sound power level of 111.6 dB(A)).
 The preliminary model was run taking the surrounding terrain into account.
+The impacts on 21 identified surrounding receptors (within 2 km of the turbines) were assessed, with twelve being located within the Project boundary (onsite) and nine being located outside of the Project boundary (offsite).

-Results indicate that predicted LA90 noise levels during both day and night are below the 35 dB(A) threshold, as stipulated in the IFC EHS guidance, at 75 of the 123 receptors.
-This indicates that noise from the turbines could create a nuisance or impact at those locations above this threshold.
+Results indicate that predicted L{A90} noise levels during both day and night are below the 35 dB(A) threshold, as stipulated in the IFC EHS guidance, at seven of the 21 receptors.
+This indicates that noise from the turbines could create a nuisance or impact at the remaining fourteen receptor locations that experience noise levels above this threshold.

-However, being a low noise environment, with reference to the ETSU daytime limit range of 35 - 40 dB(A), L{A90} noise levels at 104 of the 123 receptor locations are below this threshold.
-Additionally, at night, L{A90} levels at 121 of the 123 receptor locations are below the ETSU 43 dB(A) threshold.
-It is, however, understood that all of the receptors within the Project boundary have direct interest and are vested in the Project, thus a blanket threshold value of 45 dB(A) (day and night) applies.
-Predicted L{A90} noise levels at all onsite receptor locations are below this 45 dB(A) threshold.
+However, being a low noise environment, with reference to the ETSU daytime limit range of 35 - 40 dB(A), L{A90} noise levels at eight of the 21 receptor locations are below this threshold.
+Additionally, at night, L{A90} levels at twelve of the 21 receptor locations are below the ETSU 43 dB(A) threshold.
+It is, however, understood that all of the receptors within the Project boundary have direct interest and are vested in the Project, thus a blanket threshold value of 45 dB(A) (day and night) applies to all onsite receptors.
+Predicted L{A90} noise levels at all onsite receptor locations, except for Rec 07, Rec 08, Rec 09, Rec 10 and Rec 14, are below this 45 dB(A) threshold.

 Receptors outside of the Project boundary are not directly vested in the Project and as such, noise levels must comply with the ETSU 40 dB(A) threshold.
-Predicted L{A90} noise levels at all receptors outside of the Project boundary, except for receptors 45 and 46, are below the ETSU 40 dB(A) threshold.
-As such, complaints may arise from such receptors.
-It is therefore recommended that:
+Predicted L{A90} noise levels at all receptors outside of the Project boundary, except for Rec 02 and Rec 04, are below the ETSU 40 dB(A) threshold.